AdobeDocs/campaign-classic.en/help/web/using/building-a-survey.md

 >[!CAUTION]
 >
 >* This functionality is only available for **Survey** type forms.
 >* This option isn't compatible with random question display.
-For more on this, refer to [Adding questions](#adding-questions).
+For more on this, refer to [Add questions](#adding-questions).

 ### Add questions {#adding-questions}